pammacdotnet/TypstPaper/paper.typ

   caption: "A screenshot of the Typst Universe website.", ) <fig:universe>

-Finally, although not its intention, the online service typst.app can also be used as an scientific preprint dissemination platform.
+Finally, although not its intention, the online service typst.app can also be used as a scientific preprint dissemination platform.
 Scientific preprint repositories like arXiv#footnote[https://arxiv.org] and HAL#footnote[https://hal.science] play a crucial role in the rapid publication of research findings across various academic disciplines @Chaleplioglou23.
 These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.